Endometrial cancer is a disease in which malignant (cancer) cells form in the tissues of the endometrium.

 Obesity, high blood pressure, and diabetes mellitus may increase the risk of endometrial cancer.

 Anything that increases your risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
 Talk with your doctor if you think you may be at risk.
 Risk factors for endometrial cancer include the following:

-Taking tamoxifen for breast cancer or taking estrogen alone (without progesterone) can affect the risk of developing endometrial cancer.
+Taking tamoxifen for breast cancer or taking estrogen alone (without progesterone) can affect the risk of endometrial cancer.

 Endometrial cancer may develop in breast cancer patients who have been treated with tamoxifen.
 A patient taking this drug should have a pelvic exam every year and report any vaginal bleeding (other than menstrual bleeding) as soon as possible.
-Women taking estrogen (a hormone that can affect the growth of some cancers) alone have an increased risk of developing endometrial cancer.
-Taking estrogen in combination with progesterone (another hormone) does not increase a woman's risk of this cancer.
+Women taking estrogen (a hormone that can affect the growth of some cancers) alone have an increased risk of endometrial cancer.
+Taking estrogen combined with progesterone (another hormone) does not increase a woman's risk of this cancer.

 Signs and symptoms of endometrial cancer include unusual vaginal discharge or pain in the pelvis.

 These and other symptoms may be caused by endometrial cancer.
 Other conditions may cause the same symptoms.
-A doctor should be consulted if any of the following problems occur:
+Check with your doctor if you have any of the following problems:

 - Bleeding or discharge not related to menstruation (periods).

 - Pain during sexual intercourse.